(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (177) CFCs are also one of the most ozone depleting substances available.
 Due to their stability they remain in the atmosphere for a significant amount of time after release - it is estimated that one chlorine atom can destroy over 100,000 molecules.

-(178) CFCs are still used at UWS in the universities air conditioning systems.
+(178) CFCs are still used at the University in the air conditioning systems.
 CFC leaks can be detected two ways.
 If an air conditioning system is not functioning the maintenance contractor is called and any leaks can be identified and rectified.
 The second is via the monthly routine maintenance checks conducted by the contractor.

-(179) UWS has a number of different types of gases in store across its campuses.
+(179) The University has a number of different types of gases in store across its campuses.
 Gases which have been compressed, liquefied or dissolved under pressure are classified as a Class 2 dangerous good.
 Under this classification there are three categories of gases:

-(180) In the case of a gas spill and /or leak the procedure to follow is as per UWS Emergency Procedures.
+(180) In the case of a gas spill and /or leak the procedure to follow is as per University Emergency Procedures.

-(181) As Sydney's most geographically dispersed university, UWS has a number of varying urban, peri-urban and agricultural landscapes to manage.
+(181) As Sydney's most geographically dispersed university, the University has a number of varying urban, peri-urban and agricultural landscapes to manage.
 Inherent in all these landscapes are both native and non-native wildlife populations.

-(183) This procedure has been developed for use across all UWS campuses.
+(183) This procedure has been developed for use across all University campuses.

 (184) The procedures in this document have been developed with reference to the following: